livewire/livewire/docs/nesting.md

 ### Passing static props

-In the last example, we passed a `dynamic` prop expression, meaning a PHP expression like so:
+In the previous example, we passed props to our child component using Livewire's dynamic prop syntax, which supports PHP expressions like so:

 ```html
 <livewire:todo-count :todos="$todos" />
 ```

-Sometimes, you may want to pass a static value such as a string; in those cases, you would leave off the colon at the beginning of the statement:
+However, sometimes you may want to pass a component a simple static value such as a string.
+In these cases, you may omit the colon from the beginning of the statement:

 ```html
 <livewire:todo-count :todos="$todos" label="Todo Count:" />
 ```

-You can also pass in boolean values by only including the key:
+Boolean values may be provided to components by only specifying the key.
+For example, to pass an `$inline` variable with a value of `true` to a component, we may simply place `inline` on the component tag:

 ```html
 <livewire:todo-count :todos="$todos" inline />
 ```

-Now an `$inline` variable will be passed to `mount()` with the value: "true".

 > [!tip]
 > If the name of the the property and variable you are passing into the child component match, you can use the following shorter, alternative syntax: